-Join Richard Harrington for an in-depth discussion in this video Correcting lens issues with lens profiles, part of Creating High-Dynamic Range (HDR) Photos with Lightroom.
+Join Richard Harrington for an in-depth discussion in this video Correcting lens issues with lens profiles, part of Lightroom Classic CC: Creating High-Dynamic Range (HDR) Photos.

 - I showed you a couple of quick things about lens profile corrections, but let's dig a bit deeper into the options.
 We'll work with the last file that we merged.
 And go over here, in the tab, and scroll down to Lens Corrections.
 The first tab is Basic.
 Here you can enable Profile Corrections.
 And if there's an embedded profile that's recognized, you'll notice here that it actually found one, because I was shooting on a lens and camera combination that was build into Lightroom.
 Well, some of that distortion at the bottom edge is fixed.